 This reserve is intended to stabilize the debt service payments on floating rate debt which by its nature fluctuates constantly.
 This reserve will be for long-term floating rate debt and not short-term floating rate debt (i.e., commercial paper).
-The reserve may be funded at 10% of the floating rate debt service interest payment.
+The reserve will be funded initially at 10% of the floating rate debt service interest payment.
 The maximum amount is no more than 20% of total floating rate debt service interest payments for a fiscal year.
 Excess funds over 20% will be used to pay down floating rate debt when advisable (i.e., based on market conditions, future issuance plans, etc.).
-The minimum amount is \$0.
+The minimum reserve amount is 0.
 Should payments for floating rate interest in a given fiscal year exceed budgeted amounts, this reserve will be drawn down to provide stabilization of debt service interest payments.